Sewer Repair in

-If your backyard suddenly smells more like manure than those roses that you planted, or if you have noticed that it is flooded even though it has not been raining, you may need a sewer line repair from a local plumbing company.
+If your backyard suddenly has a foul smell, or if you have noticed that it is flooded even though it has not been raining, you may need a sewer line repair from a local plumbing company.
 A broken sewer line can create an unpleasant odor and a horrible mess.
-Fortunately, your trusted plumber in San Fernando Valley, CA can fix your sewer lines quickly.
+Fortunately, your trusted plumber in San Fernando Valley, CA from LeadingEdge Plumbing & Rooter can fix your sewer lines quickly.
 Our plumbers will use in-depth camera inspection services to determine if your sewer lines need to be repaired, or if they need to be completely replaced via a PEX repiping service.

 Your average sewer line is made of metal, and metal can become corroded and is likely to rust after a number of years.
 Eventually, corrosion and rust will cause pipes to break.
 The material your pipes are made out of may affect how long they will last before becoming corroded.
 They may soon require PEX repiping, a specialization of ours here at LeadingEdge Plumbing & Rooter.

 With its many earthquakes and droughts, California is subject to a lot of ground and foundation shifting.
 When the ground around the sewer lines moves, the pipe can break off, get detached or bend.

 If your water heater is over-pressurized it can wear down the walls of the pipe.
 It can also cause the pipes to have too much pressure and they can burst or crack.
 Whether it is a tank unit or any of today’s tankless water heaters, we specialize in repairing and replacing hot water heaters, including those with leak issues.

-If you find yourself reaching for the plunger on a regular basis or if all of your sink and tub drains get clogged up at once, it may be indicative of a blockage in the main sewer line.
+- Blocked Drain - If you find yourself reaching for the plunger on a regular basis or if all of your sink and tub drains get clogged up at once, it may be indicative of a blockage in the main sewer line.
 This is a fairly common problem, and a plumber can drain out the blockage and have things running smoothly in a reasonable amount of time.

-If there are pools of water or swells in your yard, it may be because of a sewage leak.
+- Swells in your Yard - Whenever there are pools of water or swells in your yard, it may be because of a sewage leak.
 If you notice a bad smell in your yard, you may have a broken sewage line.

-If sewage is coming up through your sink, you are likely to have a blockage in your sewer line.
+- Backed up Sewer - If sewage is coming up through your sink, you are likely to have a blockage in your sewer line.
 Calling a plumber as soon as you notice this, can save you from having a major problem in the future.

-Once your sewer lines are damaged, raw sewage may start leaking out.
+- Bad Odor - Once your sewer lines are damaged, raw sewage may start leaking out.
 The sewage can start to flow backward or just sit in your pipes and fester, causing a horrible smell.

 In the past, a plumber would repair a sewer line by digging a trench.
 They would then locate the problem and make the repairs.
 This entailed digging up a large portion of the lawn or yard of a person’s property.
 Fortunately, our plumbers can fix your problem without digging a trench.

 When we come to your house to work on your sewer lines, we use the latest technology to get the job done as quickly and efficiently as possible.
 Our state of the art equipment allows us to pinpoint the problem and make a clear plan of action.
 There are a few simple steps that we will use to repair or replace sewer line.
-Our sewer repair services in San Fernando Valley, CA, and nearby areas are efficient and cost-effective.
+Our sewer repair in San Fernando Valley, CA, and nearby areas are efficient and cost-effective.

 Instead of digging a trench, we access your pipes through a cleanout in your home.
 A cleanout provides easy access to your drainpipes and you are likely to have one under your sink.
-If you do not have an accessible clean out, we may have to install one.
+If you do not have an accessible cleanout, we may have to install one.
 We can insert our cables and cameras into the cleanout.